Masters Programs in Accounting

 ACCOUNTING SUMMER INTENSIVE PROGRAM

-The Accounting Summer Intensive Program is designed for foreign students and for those who hold at least an undergraduate business degree in a field other than accounting from an accredited college or university.
+The Accounting Summer Intensive Program is designed for students who hold at least an undergraduate business degree in a field other than accounting from an accredited college or university and for foreign students.

 The Accounting Summer Intensive Program is also designed to meet the needs of foreign students.
-Foreign students must have successfully completed two semesters of intermediate accounting, one semester of cost accounting, one semester of auditing, and one semester of tax at a U.S. university accredited by the AACSB or alternatively, must attend the Summer Intensive Program before enrolling in graduate accounting courses.
+Foreign students must have successfully completed two semesters of intermediate accounting, one semester of cost accounting, one semester of auditing, one semester of accounting information systems and one semester of tax at a U.S. university accredited by the AACSB or alternatively, must attend the Summer Intensive Program before enrolling in graduate accounting courses.
 Foreign applicants to the MAcc program will automatically also be considered applicants to the Accounting Summer Intensive Program.

 Program Prerequisite Accounting Courses

-Students entering the program are required to have completed the following accounting courses at a US or foreign university:
+Students entering the program are required to have previously completed introduction to financial accounting and management accounting at a US or foreign university.

 Summer Intensive Program Course Offerings